 Here are the portfolios we examine:

 - 50 stocks, 3M hold, EW = Top 50 firms ranked on EBIT/TEV, held in the portfolio for 3 months.
-Portfolio is equal-weighted.
+The portfolio is equal-weighted.

 - 200 stocks, 6M hold, VW = Top 200 firms ranked on EBIT/TEV, held in the portfolio for 3 months.
-Portfolio is value-weighted.
+The portfolio is value-weighted.

 - VW Universe = Returns to the universe of our mid to large market capitalization firms (with available EBIT/TEV data).
-Portfolio is value-weighted.
+The portfolio is value-weighted.